lizkim17/Mini-Project1/assessment.md

 Section:1

-Mini-project title: How do economic,education, and environmental variables influence national happiness levels as reported by the World Population Review?
+Mini-project title: How do economic, education, and environmental variables influence national happiness levels as reported by the World Population Review?

-Submission date:1/23
+Submission date:1/28

-Project GitHub subdirectory URL: https://github.com/lizkim17/d2mr-assessment-lizkim/tree/main/Mini%20Project%201
+Project GitHub subdirectory URL: https://github.com/lizkim17/Mini-Project1

 URL or instructions to access additional materials, if needed: